thisguymartin/architect-serverless-typescript/README.md

 # architect-serverless-typescript 🏗λ

-This is a serverless [Architect](https://arc.codes/) framework built in typescript
+This project uses serverless [Architect](https://arc.codes/) for deploying and managing serverless lambda functions and queues.

 > Architect provides everything you need to build fast, modern, massively scalable cloud apps with low code, clear and terse config, zero ceremony, and no lock-in.